SebastianTroy/CppEasySerDes/README.md

  [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [x] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, remove need for a call to SetChildTypes
- [ ] The "Supporting Polymorphic Types" example contains a dense and messy afterthought on how to use polymorphic types.
-Perhaps add another example which is a simple but complete use case?
- [ ] Attempt to define TypeName<T>() using `typeid.name()`
+ [x] Fix `shared_ptr` caching, it must clear automatically after a call to esd::Deserialise(...).
+Perhaps make esd::Validate|Serialise|Deserialise user only calls
- [ ] Add tests for polymorphism with a pure virtual base class [ ] Check if a std::is_polymorphic<> check on types supported by polymorphism is a good idea (perhaps just the BaseClass and not DerivedTypes?)
- [ ] Push to Github
+ [ ] Add tests for polymorphism with a pure virtual base class [ ] Push to Github
  [ ] Add some github extensions (test coverage, auto-running tests, linter e.t.c.)
  [ ] Zero warnings
  [ ] 100% test coverage
  [ ] Add to website and link to website in README
  [ ] In the "Adding It To Your Own Project" section, link to one of my projects that uses this library as a complete example [ ] MAYBE Overhaul of all function calls to include a `Context fullContext`, with `auto currentContext = fullContext.current();` and `currentContext.AddErrorMessage(...)` or `fullContext.GetSharedPointerCache()` (If The type cannot be copied or moved, it would require an existing value to have context.Next() directly in the next function call, which could automatically pick up the function name for stack tracing e.t.c.?)
+Perhaps implement a virtual ContextBase that handles error reporting and cache management, presents a generic to/from storage interface and require an extension that implements the to/from storage type.
+(Or use a Using ContextT = ..., so that we don't need to make all Serialiser::Serialise|Vlidate|Deserialise calls templated)
  [ ] MAYBE As an extension of the Context idea above, use the context to hide the storage format from the API so that non JSON formats could be supported
  [ ] MAYBE POD helper (that would implement the `Configure` function automatically) [ ] MAYBE Enum helper that allows the user to set a max and min value, or set allowed values, or set valid flags etc